zeeekiayh/GL_solver/README.md

-# GL_solver
+# Ginzburg-Landau equation solver

 Using FEM to solve the GL equations.
 I am open for any suggestions and help.

+#### Abstract

+The Ginzburg-Landau (GL) theory is often used to determine the stability of superfluid phases.
+We are interested in some phases of He-3 that that are manifest in confined geometries.
+We design and implement the finite element method to solve the coupled differential equations derived from the GL theory.
+We discuss methods for handling boundary conditions, building the matrix equation, and methods of relaxation.

 #### Ideas for presentation: